-Born in 1927, Puskas was an odd looking footballer.
+Born in 1927, Ferenc Puskas was an odd looking footballer.
 He was short, stocky, barrel-chested and overweight, couldn’t head and only used one foot.
 Known as “The Galloping Major”, a reference to the fact that he was an army officer playing for an army team, he had huge success in Hungarian football with Kispest Honved.
 He won four league championships with them before moving to Real Madrid.
 He would enjoy even more success in the Spanish capital.
 Partnering the great Alfredo di Stefano up front, they formed the most feared duo in international football.
-Puskas was top scorer four times in the Spanish league, helping his team to win six domestic trophies and three European Cups.
+Puskas was top scorer four times in the Spanish league, helping his team to win three European Cups and six Spanish League domestic trophies.
 In the 1960 European Cup final he hammered home four goals in Madrid’s 7-3 victory over Eintracht Frankfurt.

 Ferenc Puskas and Hungary were unbeaten in four years of international football when they arrived in Switzerland to play in the World Cup in 1954.
 It looked like their record would remain after beating South Korea 9-0 and the strong Germans 8-3!
 Puskas missed the quarter- and semifinal through injury, but his teammates took care of the business beating Brazil 4-2 in the “Battle of Berne” where fighting seemed more interesting than football for the players.
 Defending champions Uruguay were beaten after extra-time and the stage was set for a final against West Germany.